manimovassagh/manimovassagh/README.md

 ### Hi there 👋
 My name is Mani and I am in love with Coding 😊
 - :octocat: I'm a Fulltime Software Developer in Germany
-- :octocat: I'm a Java, Go, JavaScript Developer and Selenium Tester
+- :octocat: I'm a Java, Go, JavaScript Developer Tester
 - :octocat: I am a certified AWS Clous practiotioner
 - :octocat: I am a certified ISTQB Tester
 - :octocat: I use Java Spring Boot, Go, React, Vue js, TypeScript in my projects